 We share many of the learning goals which our contributing departments have articulated, in addition to some goals which are more specific to Medieval Studies.

-3. Students will deepen their understanding of the roots of Islam, Judaism, and Christianity as well as other religions in all their diversity, conflict, and coexistence.
+- Students will deepen their understanding of the roots and branches of Islam, Judaism, Christianity, Hinduism, and Buddhism in all their diversity, mutual influences, conflicts, and coexistence.

-1) As culturally literate global citizens, students engage with the living influence of the Middle Ages in modern cultures through such institutions as the state, gender roles, law, banking, vernacular literatures, and the university itself.
+- As culturally literate global citizens, students engage with the positive living influence of the Middle Ages in modern cultures through such institutions as the state, gender roles, law, banking, vernacular literatures, and the university itself, as well as the problems created by the confrontation of deeply ingrained medieval religious outlooks and cosmopolitan modern rationalism, consumerism, and hedonism.
 Students can serve a world beyond themselves equipped with a deepened awareness of how much of the medieval survives in current institutions and why it matters.

 - From their academic specialization, students can develop the ability to observe, describe, analyze, and interpret medieval art, artifacts, documents, and literatures both as individual fields of study and as interrelated evidence of past thought, aesthetics, production, and attitudes.

 - Students can deepen their abilities to understand, question, and appreciate societies removed in space and time from the students' own cultures: the alterity of the Middle Ages equips us to better understand the long history of modern issues of tolerance and difference.